chicklightning/the_light_mod/README.txt

 Changelog
 =========
-v0.2.1 Altered Obsidian Sword to have a random enchantment upon crafting, and dismounts opponent | Quartz sword now blinds opponents and requires a Nether Star to repair it. v0.2.0 Added Lesser Blessings, altered Obsidian Sword and added basics for Quartz Sword. v0.1.0 Added an Obsidian Sword.
+v0.3.0 Added Greater Blessings/Curses that can be combined with vanilla items to give them enchantments | Added recipes to create Greater Blessings/Curses | Added recipes to create Obsidian and Quartz swords, which have Greater Blessing/Curse components. v0.2.1 Altered Obsidian Sword to have a random enchantment upon crafting, and dismounts opponent | Quartz sword now blinds opponents and requires a Nether Star to repair it. v0.2.0 Added Lesser Blessings, altered Obsidian Sword and added basics for Quartz Sword. v0.1.0 Added an Obsidian Sword.